Bounce rate, that pesky little devil that always pops up in Google Analytics, What is it and what can we do to reduce it?

 Bounce rate is a metric used by many analytics providers such as Google Analytics, It refers to the amount of people who entered your website either direct, through a referral or via social media and did not interact with the page.

-If a user searches for a website designer in India, clicks the top link but for some reason that result is for a web designer in the south of the country, then the user will leave the page without clicking any links or submitting any inquiry, which will increase the websites bounce rate.
+If a user searches for a website designer in India, and clicks the top link but for some reason that result is for a web designer in the south of the country, then the user will leave the page without clicking any links or submitting any inquiry, which will increase the websites bounce rate.

 By not interacting with the page either by clicking a link, watching a video, playing a games or submitting a form, this sends signals to search engines to basically say “this content is not relevant to the search” in turn increasing your bounce rate